 - Is Lithobid the only prescription medication that you’re currently taking?

 - Have any of your prescription medications changed in the past 12 months?

-- In the past 12 months, have you been admitted into a hospital for any reasons?
+- In the past 12 months, have you been admitted to a hospital for any reason?

 - Do you have any “history” of drug or alcohol abuse?

 - Have you ever attempted or contemplated suicide?